 Support for innovation: With reliable data, the organization can more effectively use analytics to drive innovation and achieve business goals, a key metric for board-level performance.

-Measurable ROI: The value can be demonstrated through metrics, such as tracking the reduction of data errors, the speed of reporting, the number of issues resolved, and the financial impact of improved data management.
+Measurable ROI: The value can be demonstrated through metrics such as reductions in data errors, faster reporting, the number of issues resolved, and the financial impact of improved data management.

 Conclusion

 Most organizations struggle with one core truth: you cannot improve what you cannot measure.
 Data governance often operates behind the scenes, making its impact difficult to quantify.
-But with the correct set of KPIs, frameworks, and reporting models, data governance becomes a visible engine for your business, adding value to it.
+But with the right set of KPIs, frameworks, and reporting models, data governance becomes a visible engine for your business, adding value.

 FAQs